cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   resulting from a given context.
 HPKE provides no other replay protection.

 * Forward secrecy - HPKE ciphertexts are not forward-secure.
-In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's public encryption key is compromised.
+In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's private decryption key is compromised.
 In the PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's private key and the PSK are compromised.